-A Texas Bill of Sale is required to register a motor vehicle in the State of Texas.
-The requirements for this specific bill of sale include the seller's name, county of residence, and the selling price of the motor vehicle; the buyer's name and driver's license number; the year, make, model, and VIN of the vehicle; and the seller must sign and date the form in front of a notary public.
+The requirements for a Texas vehicle bill of sale include the seller's name, county of residence, and the selling price of the motor vehicle; the buyer's name and driver's license number; the year, make, model, and VIN of the vehicle; and the seller must sign and date the form in front of a notary public.
 You don't have to use language that is hard to understand.
 You can use plain English as long as you remember to include all of the required information listed above.

 Visit your county tax assessor's office to complete the registration process.
-You'll need to take an Application for Texas Certificate of Title, your Texas Bill of Sale, a certificate of motor vehicle inspection, proof of insurance, your driver's license or state ID, and an Application for Registration Purposes Only if there is a lien on the vehicle.
+You'll need to take an Application for Texas Certificate of Title, your Texas bill of sale, a certificate of motor vehicle inspection, proof of insurance, your driver's license or state ID, and an Application for Registration Purposes Only if there is a lien on the vehicle.
 You should also be ready to pay the registration fees in full.
 You can find the necessary forms through txdmv.gov.

 How you register your boat in Texas will depend on whether the boat is new or used.
-Either way, make sure that you have extra copies of the Texas Bill of Sale.
-If your boat is new, you'll need a Texas Bill of Sale, a completed Vessel / Boat Application, and your registration fee in the form of a check or money order.
+Either way, make sure that you have extra copies of the Texas bill of sale.
+If your boat is new, you'll need a Texas bill of sale, a completed Vessel / Boat Application, and your registration fee in the form of a check or money order.
 Visit the Texas Parks & Wildlife webpage to ensure that you have the most up-to-date state forms and the most up-to-date fee information.

-If you're registering a used boat, you need a Texas Bill of Sale, a completed Vessel / Boat Application, a completed Verification of Vessel or Outboard Motor Serial Number, a completed Affidavit of Facts, and a check or money order for your registration fees.
+If you're registering a used boat, you need a Texas bill of sale, a completed Vessel / Boat Application, a completed Verification of Vessel or Outboard Motor Serial Number, a completed Affidavit of Facts, and a check or money order for your registration fees.
 Visit the Texas Parks & Wildlife webpage to ensure that you have the most up-to-date state forms and the most up-to-date fee information.

-There are specific items that must be included in a Texas Bill of Sale for a gun.
+There are specific items that must be included in a Texas bill of sale for a gun.
 First, the buyer is required by law to read a statement that is at the beginning of the document to know whether they are legally allowed to buy or own a gun.
-If they are, they must print and sign this portion of the Texas Bill of Sale.
-The document must include the name, physical address, contact phone number, driver's license, and concealed weapon license number (if either party has a concealed license); the make, model, caliber, and serial number of the gun; the price of the gun; include the date of the sale; include any conditions of the sale (such as as-is or whether there is a warrant); and by signed by both the buyer and the seller.
+If they are, they must print and sign this portion of the Texas bill of sale.
+The document must include the name, physical address, contact phone number, driver's license, and concealed weapon license number (if either party has a concealed license); the make, model, caliber, and a serial number of the gun; the price of the gun; include the date of the sale; include any conditions of the sale (such as as-is or whether there is a warrant); the buyer's signature, and the seller's signature.
 The buyer should review any conditional statement to understand whether the sale is "as-is" or to make sure that they understand the warranty included.

-However, if you wish to apply for a License to Carry, you would go through the process set forth by Texas Department of Safety's Handgun Licensing Program.
+However, if you wish to apply for a License to Carry, you would go through the process set forth by the Texas Department of Safety's Handgun Licensing Program.